![]() |

 Cornell University, in conjunction with the University of

-social history from the antebellum period through reconstruction.
-The
+American social history from the antebellum period through

 The Best of History

-Teaching History With Technology has provided over 1000
+For Teaching History With Technology has provided over 1000 links

-links to topically arranged web sites on this page.
-There are
+to topically arranged web sites on this page.
+There are also

 oral histories, map sources and lesson plans.